johnnyfreeman/glint/README.md

 # send

-A simple HTTP client for the terminal.
-The CLI allows you to define HTTP requests with dependencies, placeholders, and dynamic data sourcing from various sources like environment variables, files, or previous request responses.
+A simple CLI for testing your APIs.
+Define HTTP requests in TOML files and commit them to source control.

 ## Features